Pavneet-Sing/room-demo-repo/README.md

 - [Lifecycles][5] - Hassle-free UI updates to avoid memory leaks, crashes and smooth task execution flow.
 - [LiveData][6] - Observer pattern based object to deliver data on UI(main) thread.
 - [Room][7] - SQLite database with ORM.
-- UI - Google material design lib with cardview and recyclerview.
+- UI - Google material design lib with CardView and RecyclerView.

 #### [room-demo-android-q](room-demo-android-q): Beginner

-- [Java 8][11] - Write concise code with java-8 lambda and methods reference support.
+- [Java 8][11] - Write concise code with Java-8 lambda and methods reference support.
 - AsyncTask [Deprecated][1] - To handle background task management and data transformation.
 - [Room][7] - SQLite database with ORM.
-- UI - Google material design lib with cardview and recyclerview.
+- UI - Google material design lib with CardView and RecyclerView.

 Note: This uses `allowMainThreadQueries()` for demonstration and ease, which either should be replaced with `AsyncTask` or by `RxJava` or `Coroutines`(view other modules).